As an Amazon Associate I earn from qualifying purchases.

 It is good to challenge balance and improve safety in the home in a variety of ways:

-- sitting and reaching (Cornhole, Jenga, even pin the tail on the donkey!)
+- sitting and reaching (Cornhole, Jenga, even pin the tail on the donkey.)
+Use good posture and core activation with all movements.

-- standing and picking something up off of the floor (picking up the Cornhole bags, or a plastic version of horseshoes: watch your safety and body mechanics!)
+- standing and picking something up off of the floor (picking up the Cornhole bags, or a plastic version of horseshoes) Use good posture and body mechanics!

-- walking– smooth and non level surfaces (could set up an ‘obstacle course’, use appropriate help and devices)
+- walking– smooth and non level surfaces (set up an ‘obstacle course’, use appropriate help and devices)

-- walking and reaching (retrieve sticky notes off of walls, practise dusting: use assistance and devices)
+- walking and reaching (retrieve sticky notes off of walls) Maintain safety with assistance and devices as needed.

 Games can bring an added cognitive component to challenge balance in home care.